openservicemesh/osm-docs/content/docs/install/manual_demo.md

 ## Installing OSM on Kubernetes

-After you download and unsip the `osm` binary, you are ready to install Open Service Mesh on a Kubernetes cluster:
+After you download and unzip the `osm` binary, you are ready to install Open Service Mesh on a Kubernetes cluster:

 The Install command enables:
 [Prometheus](https://github.com/prometheus/prometheus),
 [Grafana](https://github.com/grafana/grafana), and
 [Jaeger](https://github.com/jaegertracing/jaeger) integrations.

 The `OpenServiceMesh.enablePermissiveTrafficPolicy` chart value instructs OSM to ignore any policies and let traffic flow freely between the pods.
 With Permissive Traffic Policy mode enabled, new pods will be injected with Envoy, but traffic will flow through the proxy and will not be blocked.